AnthonySarmiento1/AzureActiveDirectory/README.md

 cd C:\Users\tsmith\Desktop\1_CREATE_USERS.psy
 ```

-Now, click the Run button to run the script.
+Now, click the "Run" button to run the script.
 This will start creating domain users with usernames and passwords (The Password for these users will be "AnthonyPass")

 <img src="https://i.imgur.com/RMyC0Co.png" height="80%" width="80%" alt="9"/><br />

-Go to Server Manager>Tools>Active Directory Users and Computers.
-Under the "_EMPLOYEES" tab, look at all of the users created from the script.

 <img src="https://i.imgur.com/dnmirvw.png" height="80%" width="80%" alt="9"/><br />